sparanoid/instagram-badges/README.txt

 == Changelog ==

+= 1.1.9 =
+* Compatibility check for 4.3, nothing new, just bump version to tell everyone this plugin still works.

 = 1.1.8 =
 * Compatibility check for 4.3, nothing new, just bump version to tell everyone this plugin still works.